-Google LLC’s success is linked to the effectiveness of its organizational structure and organizational culture in supporting excellence in innovation.
-In theory, a company’s organizational or corporate structure is the arrangement of components and resources based on the overall design of the organization.
-In contrast, a company’s organizational or corporate culture is the set of beliefs, values, behavioral tendencies, and expectations among employees.
+Google’s success depicts the effectiveness of its organizational structure and organizational culture in supporting excellence in innovation.
+In theory, a company’s organizational or corporate structure is the arrangement of organizational components and resources based on the overall organizational design.
 Google’s organizational structure is not conventional because of its emphasis on flatness.
-In relation, the company’s organizational culture is also not typical because it emphasizes change and direct social links within the firm.
-Theory suggests that a strong alignment between a firm’s corporate structure and corporate culture can lead to higher chances of success.
-This benefit is manifested in the case of Google’s information technology and Internet services business, which continues to expand in the global industry.
-The company’s dominant position is attributable to the synergistic benefits of its organizational structure and organizational culture.
+On the other hand, a company’s organizational or corporate culture is the set of beliefs, values, behavioral tendencies, and expectations among employees.
+Google’s organizational culture emphasizes change and direct social links within the firm, in support of the organizational structure’s flatness.
+Theoretically, such an alignment between the technology company’s corporate structure and corporate culture contributes to higher chances of success.
+This success is manifested in Google’s continuous profitability and stability.
+The company remains a major influence in the global information technology, consumer electronics, and Internet services market.
+Google’s dominant position is attributable to the synergistic benefits of its organizational structure and organizational culture in supporting industry leadership.

 Google’s organizational structure supports the company’s organizational culture to maximize innovation.
 Innovation contributes to the brand image, which is an essential strength identified in the SWOT analysis of Google LLC.
-The alignment between the corporate culture and corporate structure helps develop the company’s competitive advantages to address strategic challenges linked to multinational firms like Apple, Amazon.com, IBM, Intel, Microsoft, Facebook, Snap Inc. (Snapchat), and Twitter.
-The case of Google is an example of aligning and effectively using corporate structure and corporate culture to achieve strategic objectives in developing competencies for business growth.
-This alignment promotes human resource competencies that are essential to business development toward the fulfillment of Google’s corporate mission and vision statements.
+The alignment between the corporate culture and corporate structure helps develop the company’s competitive advantages to address strategic challenges linked to multinational competitors like Apple, Samsung, Amazon.com, IBM, Intel, Microsoft, Facebook, Snap Inc. (Snapchat), and Twitter.
+Google is an example of aligning and effectively using corporate structure and corporate culture to achieve strategic objectives in developing competencies for business growth.
+This structure-culture alignment promotes human resource competencies that are essential to business development toward the fulfillment of Google’s corporate mission and vision statements.

 Google’s Corporate Structure

 Google has a cross-functional organizational structure, which is technically a matrix corporate structure with a considerable degree of flatness.
-This flatness is a defining structural feature that supports the company’s growth and competitiveness.
+This flatness is a defining structural feature that supports the growth and competitiveness of the technology business.
 The main characteristics of Google’s corporate structure are as follows:

 - Function-based definition